jfrog/jfrog-client-go/README.md

 params.Exclusions = "(.*)a.zip"
 // Retries default value: 3
 params.Retries = 5
-// The number of concurrent parts to upload in a multipart upload.
+// The maximum number of parts that can be concurrently uploaded per file during a multi-part upload.
+Set to 0 to disable multi-part upload.
 // SplitCount default value: 5
 params.SplitCount = 10
-// The min file size in MiB for attempting multipart upload.
+// The minimum file size in MiB required to attempt a multi-part upload.
 // MinSplitSize default value: 200
 params.MinSplitSize = 100
 // The min file size in bytes for "checksum deploy".